 Then what’s interesting about APIs?

-What’s interesting about APIs is the simplicity of API integration and the implications derived from… Click To Tweet
+What’s interesting about APIs is the simplicity of API integration and the implications derived from that simplicity.
+Click To Tweet

 It’s not just “faster time to market” or “lower cost integration” but API simplicity affords people with less skill to do complex integration.
 While that’s scary it’s also an opportunity.